gmngmstr/CSELv2/Modifications.md

 - Added function to create a new window asking for server info
 - Added a save and load function for the ftp server
 - Fixed the save and load function for the silentMiss option
+- Added a blank points exception to the tally function.

 ## List of modifications to payload
 - Fixed score totaler